Crotshot/ShiftingShadows/README.md

 # ShiftingShadows

-Shifting Shadows was a project game developed for Game Development Practicum module, this project was created alone in Unity over the coarse of a semester.
+Shifting Shadows was a project game developed for Game Development Practicum module, this project was created alone in Unity over the course of a semester.

 In a fictional world all beings of evil magic had been cast into a series of underground prisons called the Abyss.
 This ushered in a golden era of peace for all the land, but the end times have